Hlamulo-Mav/SkinFunctional_Clone/README.md

 # General info

-A website clone of the official SkinFunctional website using DOM Manipulation
+A 2 page clone website of the official SkinFunctional website using DOM Manipulation.
+The clone website will only containgig the landing page and the contact page.

 ## Technologies
 - Html